aws-samples/step-functions-workflows-collection/lambda-orchestration-sam/README.md

 # Lambda Orchestration

-This workflow demonstrates how to orchestrate Lambda Functions with Step Functions state machines.
+This workflow demonstrates how to orchestrate Lambda Functions with a Step Functions state machine.
 In this project, Step Functions uses a series of Lambda functions to check a stock price and determine a buy or sell trading recommendation.
 The recommendation is provided to the user and they  can choose whether to buy or sell the stock.
 The result of the trade is sent to a SNS topic.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.